Life (manga): Life

 Assistant teacher of Ayumu's class at Nishikō.
-She's the only non-corrupt teacher who seeks the truth about all this bullying situation because she doesn't believe that Hirose is the culprit.
+She is the only non-corrupt teacher who seeks the truth about all this bullying situation because she does not believe that Hirose is the culprit.
 After questioning around, she finds out that Manami's guilty.
-She is forcefully transferred to Yugen High School, an all boys' school, thanks to Manami's father.
-She's sorry that she couldn't help Ayumu.
-In the end, she's a fine and strict teacher at Yugenkō.
+She is forcefully transferred to Yugen High School, an all boys' school, thanks to Manami's father. she is sorry that she couldn't help Ayumu.
+In the end, she is a fine and strict teacher at Yugenkō.